yelicoder/pluralsight_unit_testing_in_angular/README.md

 2. testPipe: test strengthPipe
 3. testService: test messageService.
 4. testASingleTestCase: simply replace "it" with "fit" will test one test case starting with "fit"
-5. testComponent: copy firstTest folder. do a npm -i --force to install the dependency
+5. testComponent: copy firstTest folder. remove node_modules. do a npm -i --force to install the dependency.
+Isolated test.
+This does not need TestBed.
+Simply create the component and use mockService.
 6. componentShallowIntegrationTest: test the hero component
-7. componentShallowIntegrationTest2: test the heroes compopnent
+7. componentShallowIntegrationTest2: test the heroes compopnent.
+Test component that has a service as an injected dependency.
+8. componentShallowIntegrationTest3: test the heroes component. use a mocked child component

 ## Testing Tools
 Karma: Test Execution